Abe99987/Abe99987/README.md

 Right now I’m focused on:

-* Shipping the PBCEx MVP (synthetic metals on an internal trading ledger)
+* Shipping the PBCEx MVP (synthetic metals on an internal trading ledger w/ insured fulfillment)

 * Price aggregation, hedging, and dashboards for metals and FX flows